-- The PHA must deduct unreimbursed medical expenses of any elderly family or disabled family. - Disabled family means a family whose head, spouse, or co-head is a person with disabilities. - Elderly family is a family whose head, spouse, or co-head is at least 62 years of age. - HUD definition: Medical expenses, including medical insurance premiums, that are anticipated during the period for which annual income is computed, and that are not covered by insurance. - PHA policy determines what expenses are allowed as medical expenses.
+• The PHA must deduct unreimbursed medical expenses of any elderly family or disabled family.

+- Disabled family means a family whose head, co-head, or spouse is a person with disabilities. - Elderly family is a family whose head, co-head, or spouse is at least 62 years of age. - HUD definition: Medical expenses, including medical insurance premiums, that are anticipated during the period for which annual income is computed, and that are not covered by insurance. - PHA policy determines what expenses are allowed as medical expenses.

-Public Housing Occupancy Guidebook 10.2, p.
+PH Occupancy Guidebook 10.2, p.
 125 "Safe Harbor"